alex-phillips/clouddrive-php/README.md

-  clear-cache Clear the local cache clearcache  Clear the local cache config      Read, write, and remove config options download    Download remote file to specified local path (currently only files are supported) du          Display disk usage for the given node find        Find nodes by name or MD5 checksum help        Displays help for a command init        Initialize the command line application for use with an Amazon account list        Lists commands ls          List all remote nodes inside of a specified directory metadata    Retrieve the metadata (JSON) of a node by its path mkdir       Create a new remote directory given a path mv          Move a node to a new remote folder quota       Show Cloud Drive quota rename      Rename remote node renew       Renew authorization
+  clear-cache Clear the local cache clearcache  Clear the local cache config      Read, write, and remove config options download    Download remote file or folder to specified local path du          Display disk usage for the given node find        Find nodes by name or MD5 checksum help        Displays help for a command init        Initialize the command line application for use with an Amazon account link        Generate a temporary, pre-authenticated download link list        Lists commands ls          List all remote nodes inside of a specified directory metadata    Retrieve the metadata (JSON) of a node by its path mkdir       Create a new remote directory given a path mv          Move a node to a new remote folder pending     List the nodes that have a status of 'PENDING' quota       Show Cloud Drive quota rename      Rename remote node renew       Renew authorization